 If you are reading this, chances are, you are already doing well on YouTube and have a fairly active audience.
-So few months back, I had a first-hand experience with an Indian YouTube MCN and here few things I wish I knew before joining the network.
+So a few months back, I had the first-hand experience with an Indian YouTube MCN and here a few things I wish I knew before joining the network.

 What exactly is MCN?